Andy Capp: The Game: Gameplay

-For fighting in the game, players get to appear in court and choose whether or not to pay the fine to the judge.
+For fighting in the game, players must appear in court and choose whether or not to pay the fine to the judge.

 Andy has to acquire money to give to his wife from various sources, as he has already spent his unemployment benefit, while consuming as much alcohol as possible and avoid getting arrested for various crimes (like punching his wife and beating up police officers).
 Money is assigned to the player in British pounds and kisses are used to control various non-player characters.
 Running out of kisses or alcohol means that the game instantly ends with a game over.
 The time is given in the 24-hour clock format (00:00-23:59 and excluding the AM/PM formats) while the days of the weeks are organized from Monday to Friday.

 Players can make Andy either speak or fight.
 A score is given to reward players for making the right decisions.

 The music, Antonín Dvořák's New World Symphony, was also used in the iconic 1973 Ridley Scott-directed British television commercial to advertise Hovis bread.